Welcome Letter

 Dear Prospective Residents,

-Our Mission: To provide an outstanding education in Emergency Medicine and expand access to skilled physicians in rural and underserved communities.
+I grew up all around the Midwest and completed my undergraduate degree at Utah Valley University.
+I am the first person in my family to go to medical school, and one of the first to go to college at all.
+I completed Medical School and EM residency at the Medical College of Wisconsin in Milwaukee, WI.
 When I finished residency in 2013, I couldn’t wait for my “real life” to start.
 I came to Sioux Falls with my husband and daughter – years later our family has grown to include 2 sons as well.
 We initially came “just to pay off the student loans” – but have continued to stay in Sioux Falls for a few reasons.
 We adore this area and have built friendships, joined church groups, and found numerous sporting and travel opportunities, all while enjoying a safe and welcoming neighborhood with just a 12-minute commute to the hospital.
 Alongside the strong sense of community and my personal motivations for remaining, my career has been incredibly fulfilling.

 When the chance to apply for Program Director arose, I initially felt hesitant.
 Residency was challenging for me, and both the field of medicine and residency training have evolved.
 What do I know about ACGME regulations and standardized education?
 However, the thought of an Emergency Medicine residency program starting without my involvement compelled me to step up.
 I bring to the table strong relationship-building skills with a diverse range of individuals and departments.
-This has enabled us to create a comprehensive EM training program that encompasses all the specialties, procedures, experiences, and challenges of an academic medical center, while maintaining the close-knit atmosphere of a
+This has enabled us to create a comprehensive EM training program that encompasses all the specialties, procedures, experiences, and challenges of an academic medical center, while maintaining the close-knit atmosphere of a community hospital.
+Just as my career has been able to blossom and open up many opportunities for me, this residency program will do the same for you.
+I look forward to meeting you and fostering a connection that will endure

 throughout your training and beyond.

-Our Aim: As the first Emergency Medicine training site in the region, at the only Level 1 Trauma Center in the area, our goal is to advance the practice of EM in our community by producing physicians who are prepared for the challenges of
+Our Aim: As the first Emergency Medicine training site in the region, at the only Level 1 Trauma Center in the area, our goal is to advance the practice of EM in our community by producing physicians who are prepared for the challenges of practicing EM anywhere.

 The Emergency Medicine Residency Program at Sanford USD Medical Center not only prepares residents to become adept emergency physicians but also equips them to become leaders in healthcare.
 With a focus on innovation, education, and